Cyberglamdring/4employers/README.md

 Goals
 -
 My first goal is to gain professional skills in DevOps and improve them.
-Also I want to improve my English.
-Secondly I want to get a senior position.
-Finally I want to make career in DevOps area as a useful specialist.
+Also, I want to improve my English.
+Secondly, I want to get a senior position.
+Finally, I want to make career in DevOps area as a useful specialist.

 Hobbies
 -